MackieLoeffel/avr-vm/README.md

 1.  clone this repository

+2.  **ONLY FOR JIT-COMPILATION:**
-2. This project uses [Dynasm-rs](https://github.com/CensoredUsername/dynasm-rs) for the JIT-compiler, which is a compiler plugin and needs the nightly Rust compiler.
+    This project uses [Dynasm-rs](https://github.com/CensoredUsername/dynasm-rs) for the JIT-compiler, which is a compiler plugin and needs the nightly Rust compiler.
 A working version can be installed using [Rustup](https://rustup.rs/):
     `rustup override set nightly-2017-02-13`
+    Furthermore the JIT-Compiler needs to be enabled using the feature "jit", see below.

 3. For running the tests and compiling C-Code and assembler to AVR bytecode, `gcc-avr` is needed.
 It can be installed either from